Job Title: Community Fundraising Executive

 • Lead charity marketing and communications, including active involvement in busy social media outlets

-• Manage our involvement in challenge events and develop other options for supporters to fundraise
+• Manage our involvement in challenge events and deliver whole journey support

 • Liaise directly with donors and thank fundraisers and volunteers

-Essential Experience and Skills (the bit you reference in your covering letter):
+Experience and Knowledge (the bit to reference in your covering letter):

 • Good working knowledge of social media and digital fundraising